DworkinLab/Experimental_Evolution_Sequence_Repo/Analysis_after_BAM.md

 ### 5) Positions of interest for Fst, poolseq and model output (overlap)
 /
 /
+### 6) Running Gowinda for gene analysis from positions
+/
+/
-### 6) Trajectory of regions of interest based on model, Fst and selection coefficients
+### 7) Trajectory of regions of interest based on model, Fst and selection coefficients
 /
 /